Safe-DS/DSL/docs/language/common/packages.md

 from safeds.model.regression import DecisionTree
 ```

-Note the omission of the suffix `#!sds ._decision_tree` after `#!sds safeds.model.regression`.
+Note the omission of the suffix `#!py ._decision_tree` after `#!py safeds.model.regression`.
 Likewise, we can now update the Safe-DS stub code.
-We again just take everything between `#!sds from` and `#!sds import` and use this as the Safe-DS package name:
+We again just take everything between `#!py from` and `#!py import` and use this as the Safe-DS package name:

 ```sds
 // Safe-DS file "safeds/model/regression/DecisionTree.sdsstub"